MobileShopper for Android

 Settings View and Subviews

-This is the settings view.
-MobileShopper has several settings that let you customize various aspects of the application.
-One very useful aspect of the settings is that they are unique to the list that is currently selected in the main view's Lists action item.
+Below on the left is the settings view.
+A very useful aspect of the settings is that they are unique to the list that is currently selected in the main view's Lists action item.
 That means that you can have different settings for each list.
+MobileShopper has several categories of settings that let you customize various aspects of the application.

-The primary setting is the first one, for choosing an interaction style.
-You can choose Shopping list (the default), Shopping inventory or General inventory.
+In the Basic category you can choose an interaction style.
+The available styles are Shopping list (the default), Shopping inventory or General inventory.
 The inventory styles let you use your data as an inventory of your existing supply or stock of items.
 Instead of checking an item off to indicate it is needed, you "use" it by tapping on a minus sign icon (see previous sections).
 The only difference between Shopping inventory and General inventory is that recipes are called "bundles" instead.
 Related to this setting is the one below it labeled Inventory item needed event.
 Enabled only when one of the inventory interaction styles is chosen, you can choose On out of stock or On use.
 The latter choice causes used items to appear in your needed list immediately on use, while the former choice causes them to appear only when the quantity in stock of an item drops to zero.

-Other customizations you can make include showing or not showing item details and prices, using category icons you provide, configure the item units (add, delete, reorder), reorder the shopping aisles (the categories as they appear in the needed items tab), configure recipe/bundle categories and send support data to me if you have found a bug in the program.
+In the Display category you can choose to show or not show item details and prices and elect to use category icons you provide.
+In the Configuration category (shown below on the right) you can configure the item units (add, delete, reorder), reorder the shopping aisles (the categories as they appear in the needed items tab) and configure recipe/bundle categories.
+In the Sharing category you can setup the app to share your shopping list with family members.
+In the Support category you can send support data to me if you have found a bug in the program.

 You can also change the order of the units by tapping and holding on the drag icon on the right hand side, dragging to the desired position, then dropping it.